bcperry/fastmcp_azd_deploy/README.md

 ```bash
 azd up
 ```
+> NOTE: the first run will prompt you ```Enter a unique environment name:``` This will be used as a prefix for the resource group that will be created to hold all Azure resources.
+This name should be unique within your Azure subscription.

 This command will prompt you for the following information:
 - `Azure Location`: The Azure location where your resources will be deployed.